 - Assess the quality of the clasp, if applicable: If it appears inferior, that’s a red flag.

 - Check the size and the placement of precious stones: Do they match the paperwork or pictures on the website?

 What If You are Offered Fake Tiffany

 If anything about a piece makes you wonder if it is counterfeit, you should walk away from the transaction.
 It may be that your fears are unfounded, but you can always find another piece that you want to purchase.
 Once you buy knockoff, you are unfortunately stuck with it.

-If you are interested in selling a genuine piece of Tiffany jewelry, WP Diamonds is an excellent place to do that.
-We are the leading buyers of Tiffany jewelry, offering strong prices, quick payment and a secure process.
+If you are interested in selling authentic Tiffany & Co jewelry, WP Diamonds is here to help.
+We are a leading buyers of Tiffany jewelry, offering strong prices, quick payment and a secure process.